rlcmtzc/FacemaskDetection/README.md

 # FacemaskDetection
-Facemask Detection in Google Colab with a YOLO network (Darknet) and a faster R-CNN Network (PyTorch)
+Facemask Detection in Google Colab with a YOLO network (Darknet) and a faster R-CNN Network (PyTorch).
+3 Classes get detected: correctly worn mask, incorrectly worn mask and no worn mask.

 ## Setup and execution YOLO: